ZachSoft/My-Health/my_health/README.md

 **License**
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 **Support**
 For any issues or inquiries, please contact **zachariebushu001@gmail.com.**